About CHORAL SPECTRUM:

 Choral Spectrum is a 501(c)3 not-for-profit organization.
 In May 1996, Choral Spectrum moved into an office space in The New Union Center for the Arts, 39 S. Main Street, Oberlin, Ohio.
 For the first time, correspondence, promotional activities, fundraising, planning, mailings, etc., as well as music storage, began taking place in one location!
 This has improved efficiency and the cooperation with other arts organizations also housed in the New Union Center has offered new opportunities for collaborations and more creative networking.

-Dr. Ted Williams, Music Director, studied at Lindenwood Colleges, Ohio University (BA Summa Cum Laude), Cleveland State University (Master of Music in Choral Conducting), and Kent State University (Ph.
+Leading Choral Spectrum since 2002, Dr. Ted S. Williams, Music Director, studied at Lindenwood College, Ohio University (BA Summa Cum Laude), Cleveland State University (Master of Music in Choral Conducting), and Kent State University (Ph.
 D. in Music Education).
-A music teacher with the Vermilion, Ohio school system for more than twenty years, he has taken his high school choirs to perform at Carnegie Hall nine times as part of Mid America Productions concert series.
-He is also Director of Music at United Church of Christ in Vermilion, OH.
+Ted retired after teaching 35 years primarily in the Vermilion Schools as vocal music specialist for grades 5 through 12, drama advisor and director of the school musical.
+He is active locally in community theater productions as an actor, vocal diretor and director, and currently serves on the board of Lorain Community Music Theater.
+Ted is also Director of Music at United Church of Christ in Vermilion, OH.

 Once admitted to Choral Spectrum by audition, singers do not have to re-audition unless they drop out for more than one semester.